learn-co-curriculum/creating-columns-lab/README.md

 the column elements know to display _horizontally_, not _vertically_.

 Additionally, **`.column`** should have a set width.
-If we had two columns instead of three, we might set `width: 50%`, designating that each column should take up _half_ of its parent's width.
+If we had two columns instead of three, we might set `width: 48%`, designating that each column should take up roughly _half_ of its parent's width, being mindful of margin or padding in between.

 When creating our tile size classes (**`.small`**, **`.med`**, **`.large`**), all we need to do is provide properties that will change the size of the